 3. How much water should I drink to maintain good attention?

-4. Is attention in older adults affected by poor hydration?
+4. Is attention affected in older adults by poor hydration?

 5. Does drinking water improve attention immediately?